 Our outdoor OpenRAN solution helps with spectrum optimization to make mobile operators profitable.
 The architecture consists of an OpenRAN Controller orchestrating:

-Virtualized Baseband Unit (vBBU): Based on Intel-based COTS (x86) hardware, this component provides High-PHY, MAC, RLC and PDCP functionality in a central fashion.
+Virtualized Baseband Unit (vBBU): Based on Intel-based COTS (x86) hardware, this component provides CU and DU functionality.
 It communicates to a cluster of RRHs (which contain RF and lower PHY) and supports multiple carriers based on the RRH cluster’s load.
-The interface between vRU and RRH is based on Ethernet-based eCPRI.
+The interface between vBBU and RRH is based on Ethernet-based eCPRI.
 This architecture supports 4G today and is software-upgradable to 5G.

 Remote radio heads (RRH): The Parallel Wireless solution incorporates standard, off-the-shelf RRHs and small cells from different OEMs.
 These OpenRAN RRHs and small cells can be integrated into our solution with minimum integration effort, reducing the overall cost of ownership for mobile operators.